LawSikhoOrg/test_regex_PHP/README.md

 Create new issues in this repo for any questions to get answered.

 # Evaluation
-1. Knowledge of PHP, regex and basic Git is to be evaluated.
+1. Knowledge of PHP, Regex and basic Git is to be evaluated.
 2. Adherence to this README would also be evaluated.
 3. An internship would be awarded to all successful candidates at our Kolkata office.
 4. If you have received no response from us after attempting the test, drop a mail to `tech@lawsikho.com`.